narf9995/Lands-End/README.md

 ### Multiple Pairs

 Three cards of the same rank are worth 6 points, because they can be combined into three sets of pairs.
 For example, 4 of hearts, 4 of diamonds, 4 of clubs in your hand may be combined into three pairs of fours (4 of hearts-4 of diamonds, 4 of hearts-4 of clubs, 4 of diamonds-4 of clubs) for a total of 6 points.
 With four cards of the same rank, you earn 12 total points for making six sets of pairs.
 Multiple pairs also may be played in the matching phase.
 For example, player one throws 5 of hearts and player two throws 5 of clubs for 2 points.
-If player one replies with 5 of diamonds, he earns 6 points for three sets of pairs (5 of hearts-5 of clubs, 5 of hearts-5 of diamonds, 5 of clubs-5 of diamonds).
-If player two miraculously follows with a fourth card of the same rank, she earns 12 points.
+If player one replies with 5 of diamonds, they earns 6 points for three sets of pairs (5 of hearts-5 of clubs, 5 of hearts-5 of diamonds, 5 of clubs-5 of diamonds).
+If player two miraculously follows with a fourth card of the same rank, they earn 12 points.

 ### Run